oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 8. Click on the Change Shape button to process your request.

-9. To check on the progress of your VM Shape Change request, Scroll down and click on Work Requests on the left rail under Resources, Then click on the Change Shape Operation

-    * This will bring up the Work Request Details Page, from which you can see the log messages and overall operations progress
-        * Note that the state of the Work Request is IN PROGRESS and will change to SUCCEEDED once the job completes successfully.

-10. Now that our Change Shape Request has been completed, click on the DB Systems Details Page link in the bread crumb trail
+9. Now that our Change Shape Request has been completed, click on the DB Systems Details Page link in the bread crumb trail

     * This will bring up the DB Systems Details Page
-        * Note that the new VM Shape is VM Standard E4 Flex with a CPU Core Count of 3, as we requested
+        * Note that the new VM Shape is VM Standard E4 Flex with a CPU Core Count of 2, as we requested.

-## Task 7: Scale DB System Storage.
+## Task 6: Scale DB System Storage.

 In this lab, we will go through how to **Scale the Storage for a VM DB System** using the OCI Console: